dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
  okay very nice
-okay so I got I got one for you on something I also like to talk about with some of the guests on the show is uh you know just technology in general what do you what do you see on the horizon you know 20 30 years down the road what's your uh utopia or conversely doomsday scenario you know what what kind of crazy stuff do you see as far as technology you know and that in the distant future but not too distant future
+okay so I got one for you on
+something I also like to talk about with some of the guests on the show is you know just technology in general what do you see on the horizon you know 20 30 years down the road what's your utopia or conversely doomsday scenario you know what kind of crazy stuff do you see as far as technology you know and that in the distant future but not too distant future